 Students are expected to pay the graduation fee by April 1.
 Graduation fees are subject to change at the discretion of the College depending upon increased prices from our supplier.

-High School Completion (GED & Adult High School) \$30 Curriculum Programs 35 Curriculum Programs: For each additional degree, diploma or certificate, add \$5.
-Carried and the carried and th
+High School Completion (GED & Adult High School)\$3 35 Curriculum Programs 1 0 Curriculum Programs: For each additional degree, diploma or certificate, add \$5.

 INSURANCE FEE